 Visiting Vancouver Canada in one day was the best start we could have to our trip to British Columbia and Alberta.
 In fact, we decided to travel to Vancouver, just before our Canadian Rockies trip to fulfill my lifelong dream: seeing wild killer whales.

 Therefore, we left two days for Vancouver just in case we were not lucky enough to see orcas on the first day.

 However, as everything went as expected, we spent our second day in Vancouver exploring the city.

 In a nutshell, these are the top things to do in Vancouver in a day.

-- Stanley Park: Immense park to visit in Vancouver, where we will find a lot of indigenous totems and the famous Girl in Wetsuit statue.
+- Stanley Park: Immense park to visit in Vancouver, where you will find a lot of indigenous totem poles and the famous Girl in a Wetsuit

 - Gastown: Stroll through this old neighborhood full of bars and restaurants and visit the Steam Clock.

 - Canada Place: From the Waterfront terminal take the ferry that takes you to North Vancouver to have some amazing views of Canada Place.

 - Chinatown: Surprise yourself by visiting Chinatown, the home of the majority of Vancouver’s Asian population, and experience its quirks.